knpuniversity/oauth/knpu/intro.rst

 like read our friends, make new friends, post for us, or even change our password.
-And the only way to remove OpenSky's access would be to change our password, which would also remove access to every other site that we gave access.
+And the only way to remove OpenSky's access would be to change our password, which would also remove access to every other site that we have given access.

 Nope, one way or another, giving our password away is *not* the answer.
 Instead, we need something that *acts* like a password, but that only gives OpenSky access to do certain things on our behalf.
-We also need to be able to revoke access to OpenSky without removing access to other sites that *should* still have access to our account.
+We also need to be able to revoke access to OpenSky without removing access to other sites.

 The answer to this puzzle is: a token.
 When we use the web in a browser, we login with a username and password.
 But typically, when you use the API